Safer Pain Management & Substance Use

 Western North Carolina has higher than state and national averages of opioid-related overdose deaths and opioid prescribing rates.
 Our region also has higher rates of substance use, including opioid use disorder (OUD), and behavioral health disorders.

-- reducing the oversupply of prescription opioids
+- Reduce the supply of diverted and illicit opioids

 We are also a member of the National Academy of Medicine's Action Collaborative on Countering the U.S. Opioid Epidemic.
 Visit NAM's website to learn more about this collaborative effort and view other member organizations.